Policy Number: 59

-The university encourages those who have experienced sexual assault to report the offense immediately to UT Police by calling 713-792-7867 (713-792-STOP).
+The university encourages those who have experienced sexual assault to report the offense immediately to The University of Texas Police - Houston ("UTP-H") by calling 713-792-7867 (713-792-STOP).
 If violence is occurring or the threat of violence is immediate, 911 should be called.

 A. Reporting a Complaint

 All incidents of sexual misconduct should be reported in accordance with this policy.
 Complaints and reports of sexual misconduct should be filed as soon as possible after the conduct giving rise to the complaint.

 Complaints or reports alleging that a member of the university community is a victim of sexual misconduct should be reported to the Title IX Coordinator via phone at 713-500-3131 or in person at UCT Suite 150.
 Complaints may also be reported via the Compliance hotline (1-888-472-9868) or web report.

 Additional information can also be found at https://www.uth.edu/hr/department/equal-opportunity/index.htm.

 During the complaint process, a complainant or respondent may be assisted by a person of his or her choosing; however, the person assisting may not examine witnesses or otherwise actively participate in meetings or interviews.